Lucas Heights, New South Wales: Commercial areas

-Lucas Heights has become arguably most notable as the site of the Australian Nuclear Science and Technology Organisation (ANSTO) research establishment originally created by the Australian Atomic Energy Commission and home to the historic HIFAR research nuclear reactor.
+Lucas Heights has become notable as the site of the Australian Nuclear Science and Technology Organisation’s (ANSTO) main research establishment, originally built by the Australian Atomic Energy Commission and home to the historic HIFAR research reactor.

-HIFAR was shut down in January 2007 and replaced by the OPAL research reactor.
-OPAL bears leading neutron radiation facilities and attracts international scientists as staff members and many hundreds of user groups.
+HIFAR was shut down in January 2007 and superseded by the OPAL research reactor.
+OPAL consists of leading neutron radiation facilities and attracts international scientists as its staff members and many hundreds of third-party users.
 In 2005, Australian police suggested the HIFAR reactor was a possible target for a foiled terrorist bomb attack.

-The area is also on Google Maps, which has caused some concerns regarding its security.
-Spent fuel from the OPAL reactor is transported to Port Kembla, then exported to France for reprocessing.
+Spent fuel from the OPAL research reactor is transported to Port Kembla, then exported to France for reprocessing.

-The Australian Institute of Nuclear Science and Engineering (AINSE) also has its headquarters at Lucas Heights.
+The non-governmental Australian Institute of Nuclear Science and Engineering (AINSE) also has its headquarters at Lucas Heights.

-Lucas Heights also hosts a (non-nuclear) waste-management facility, which was for many years a major disposal site for sanitary carters.
-Some of the full landfills on this site are presently being sequentially redeveloped into a sporting complex containing playing fields for soccer, netball, rugby league and the home of the award-winning "The Ridge" golf driving-range.
+Lucas Heights also hosts a (non-nuclear) waste management facility, which was for many years a major disposal site for sanitary carters.